-4.3.16 Ebin : running the analyse in energy bins
+4.3.15 Ebin

 - FitsGeneration, if yes, enrico will make all the steps before running gtlike and generated all the fits files needed.
-If the files have already been generated, change FitsGeneration to no and enrico will only run gtlike - NumEnergyBins : number of bins in energy - TSEnergyBins : an upper limit is computed is the TS in an energy bin is below this value. - Submit : submit the job to a cluster or run it in the current shell.
+If the files have already been generated, change FitsGeneration to no and enrico will only run gtlike - NumEnergyBins : number of bins in energy - TSEnergyBins: an upper limit is computed is the TS in an energy bin is below this value. - Submit: submit the job to a cluster or run it in the current shell.